isotopp/isotopp.github.io/_posts/2021-01-10-labyrinths-in-python.md

 ![](/uploads/2021/01/backtracking2.png)

-We need a `class Labyrinth` that holds the dimensions of our maze, and the actual maze, in `l` - a List of Lists of integers.
+We need a `class Labyrinth` that holds the dimensions of our maze, and the actual maze, in `grid` - a List of Lists of integers.
 That's not exactly a two-dimensional array (it can have a ragged right edge), but it will do for us.

 ## A basic container for labyrinths